Update: Fox News reports that Jake Gardner has committed suicide, details are unknown.

 The shots scare the initial attackers who run from the scene.
 Scurlock then jumps on Gardner’s back and attempts to choke him.
 Gardner points the gun backward over his shoulder and fires one round, striking Scurlock in the upper chest.

 Except for a few, the crowd disperses.
 Police officers happened to be nearby because of the violent protests, and they reach Scurlock within seconds.
-Scurlock ultimately dies from the single gunshot wound.
+Scurlock ultimately dies from a single gunshot wound.

 Gardner was initially taken into custody and gave statements supporting his claim of self-defense.
 Statements from 60 witnesses backed up the claim or did not disprove his self-defense claim.
 Even a protestor who was interviewed said that Gardner had not said anything racist during the argument with the protestors.